 Gerard said he follows the original shape of the hammer, to bring it back to a nice, oval shape.
 He said there are several methods of reshaping.
 He used the ‘shoeshine method’, which is similar to the old-fashioned way of shining a pair of shoes.

 I’m happy my Beale is getting some TLC.
 Her notes aren’t like the flawless digital sounds of my Roland.
 But not everything in life is about perfection.
 This piano was made in 1951.
-On the outside she’s taken a few knocks, but inside she has the Beale metal frame and pins.
-She’s made well.
+Her exterior is a bit rough, but inside she’s good, with her Beale metal frame and pins.
+I like that.

 Gerard Wilkinson works throughout Queensland.
 His Facebook page is The Piano Man.